MohamedDerbala007/Selenium-Framework/README.md

 # seleniumFramework
 Selenium Framework project using Java , Maven , TestNG and POM

-And weare using BDD and DDT frameworks in the project
+And we are using BDD and DDT frameworks in the project

 # Tech stack:
 - Java